ArneCL/BlogPosts/javascript-extending-our-new-markup-languge-part-3.md

 It works, as you can see here ( https://codepen.io/newfivefour/pen/ReWEvE ), but the we have a few problems:

 * The regexs are getting unmaintainable.
-* We can't now put a `.` in our text because the regex is saying "don't include a dot as normal text" since our numbered bullet points use that
 * We can't deal with `_hello *there* again_`

-The first two problems will be fixed when we removed regular expressions.
-(Although we could make our normal text reg ex even more complex to fix point two, or simply remove numbered bullet points).
+The first problem will be fixed when we removed regular expressions.

 We'll deal with the last issue next.